dmytro-anokhin/url-image/README.md

 Downloading image is a two step process:
 - When `progress` is 0 the download has not started yet.
 The best is to display continuously animated activity indicator.
-- When download is in progress the best is to display a progress indicator.
+- When download is in progress you can show a progress indicator.
 Note: for smaller images the progress can go from 0 to 1 in one go.
 Than this step won't be called.

 ```swift
 URLImage(url, placeholder: {